TheAbhijeet/TheAbhijeet/README.md

 I am Abhijeet pal, A software developer from Kolkata, India 🇮🇳

-I love building efficient solutions for tedious problems with Python, I am driven by the need to create impactful solutions to add more value to the internet in every way possible.
+I love building efficient solutions for tedious problems with Python I am driven by the need to create impactful solutions that add value to the internet in any way possible.

 - 🔭 I’m currently working as a full-time Software developer